Hallingskeid Station: 1960 fire

 In 1960, there was a major fire which burned down most of the station area.
 On 22 October, two boys were playing with matches and had lit some wood shavings in the tunnel, about 100 m from the station building.
 The tunnel quickly caught on fire, which spread towards the other buildings.
 The fire was discovered by Station Master Mons Almenningen, who immediately notified Bergen Station, Myrdal Station, and Finse Station.
 The morning expresses in both directions were en route to Hallingskeid, with the east-bound train about half an hour away.
 It was forced to turn around at Myrdal, and the passengers were bused from Voss Station across the mountain.
 A train with a fire engine containing 20000 L of water was sent from Myrdal and a fire engine was dispatched from Finse, but the fire spread quickly and within an hour the station building, the guard house and 500 m of tunnel had burnt down.
 The incident occurred around noon.
 By 12:30 the next day, when the morning express passed the station, 500 m of track had been replaced.
 Work had been done by 100 men in two shifts around the clock.
 Four families with a total of fourteen people lost their houses in the fire.
 The fire caused the hotel to burn down, and it was never rebuilt.
 A new station building opened in 1970 was built on the same foundation as the old.

 The section past the station took electric traction into use on 7 December 1964.
-The station received automatic train control from 23 September 1982, and starting on 1 October 1982, the station became unmanned.
+The station received automatic train control from 23 September 1982, and starting on 1 October 1982, the station became unstaffed.
 On 2 October 2008, there was a fire in a 100 m long snow tunnel 2 km west of Hallingskeid.
 Traffic was stopped and a combination of a fire train and helicopter put out the fire.
 However, the track and overhead lines past the station were destroyed.
 The line re-opened on 4 October.